memewhales/Documentation/sdk/example-1.md

 # 📝 Example Script 1: Basic Token Trading Bot

-This example demonstrates how to create a simple trading bot that monitors token prices and executes trades based on basic criteria.
+This example demonstrates how to create a simple trading bot that monitors bonding curve tokens and executes trades with slippage protection using the real Yoink SDK.

 ## Overview

 This script will:
-- Monitor multiple tokens for price changes
+- Monitor bonding curve tokens for price changes and market cap
-- Execute buy orders when price drops below a threshold
+- Execute buy orders when certain conditions are met
-- Execute sell orders when price rises above a threshold
+- Execute sell orders based on profit targets
-- Log all trading activity
+- Track portfolio performance and display real-time statistics

 ## Prerequisites

-- Yoink SDK installed
+- Yoink SDK installed: `npm install yoink-sdk`
-- Wallet with SOL for trading
+- Funded Solana wallet (keypair with SOL)
-- Basic understanding of trading concepts
+- Basic understanding of bonding curves and slippage

 ## Script Code